smcclab/smc-course/_assessments/02-portfolio.md

 - To understand the context of your comments, we may review the video of your diary entries, and code/patches uploaded into gitlab (make sure they exist).

+The marking rubric for this task is the same for COMP4350 and COMP8350 (see [the links to programs and courses]({% link 01-policies.md %})).

 | Criteria | HD | D | CR | P | N |
 |---|---|---|---|---|---|
 | Sophistication of articulation and application of fundamental concepts in sound and music computing.
 (50%) | Excellent to outstanding SMC implementations going beyond learning materials. | Very good application of SMC concepts, but not beyond learning materials. | Application of SMC at level of learning materials.
 May have gaps in some areas. | Some effort to replicate SMC learning materials resulting in functional SMC software.
 May have only applied some SMC concepts covered. | Very little SMC software or software that is below the level of learning materials. |